DIY Clay Deodorant

 10 drops Vitamin E

-1 Tbsp Clay (I used Kaolin but you could also use or bentonite clay)
+1 Tbsp Clay (I used bentonite but you could also use kaolin clay)

 15 Drops Lavender Essential Oil